wkolowski/CoqCat/README.md

  * Find a general boilerplate for a file with concrete category — apply it to all instances.
  * Define heterogenous apartoids.
  * Implement prosets and semigroups wth respect to setoids/apartoids etc.
- * Implement some examples of functors (like the Hom functor).

 Further ideas:
  * Implement concrete categories and use them for theorems about individual categories.